CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/migration-guide/control-requests-guide.rst

      - TorqueCurrentFOC

    * - Current closed-loop
-     - This has been removed in Phoenix Pro.
+     - This has been deprecated in Phoenix Pro.

        - Users looking to control torque should use TorqueCurrentFOC
        - Users looking to limit current should use supply and stator current limits